 3. The shine on my lips is from petroleum jelly.
 I did not go down on anyone, although out-of-state rules technically should have been in effect.
 Once I finish scraping the bottom of a jar of Wal-Mart petroleum jelly that expired in Nov.
 2007 (thumbnail in upper right), I will switch to a Burt’s Bees lip balm already waiting in the drawer.

-The point of this example is that the beauty of a relationship lies in sharing silly, random and mundane experiences together.
+The point of this example is the beauty of a relationship lies in sharing silly, random and mundane experiences together.
 But then you find there is a lot less to share with everyone else.
-Thus, you have those friends who enter relationships and disappear from Earth.
+Thus you have those friends who enter relationships and disappear from earth.
 Others still show up, but as a shell of their former selves.